l4nos/tenant-buckets-vapor/README.md

 This is a modified version of the vidwanco/tenant-buckets package, changed to run on Laravel Vapor.
 A simple fix applied for correctly inject the AWS credentials in-line with Vapor requirements.

+Also, for larger files, Vapor must utilise presigned URLs and frontloading the files via the frontend, so a change has been made to enable the correct CORS policy on each bucket as it is created.

 ## Concept

 The concept is simple.
 It is to automatically provison a new AWS S3 bucket for tenant on registration and update the same on the central database's tenant table & data coloumn under `tenant_bucket`.